YANGZX22/Voot/readme.md

 - 📷 **Scan & Translate**
   - Scan text from physical documents or screens using the camera.
   - Instantly translate scanned text with save functionality.

-## Huawei AppGallery

-Voot has launched on [Huawei AppGallery (Overseas)](https://appgallery.huawei.com/app/detail?id=com.zixiao.voot) (Note: You need an oversea internet environment to access).
-Releases update may suspend on GitHub after that, please follow the AppGallery listing for the latest version.

 ## Architecture